garymichaelbass/azure-iot-location-pipeline/README.md

     - **AZURE_CREDENTIALS**
     - **DATABRICKS_TOKEN** (This one will be added later)

-    Add each of your Secrets to Github with the following process:
+    Add each of your Secrets to GitHub with the following process:

     1. Go to your GitHub repository: `https://github.com/<YOUR-REPOSITORY-NAME>/azure-iot-location-pipeline`
     2. Navigate to **`Settings` \> `Secrets and variables` \> `Actions`**.
     3. Click **`New repository secret`**.
     4. Name the secret appropriately (ie, `AZURE_CLIENT_SECRET`, `AZURE_SUBSCRIPTION_ID`, ...): `AZURE_CLIENT_ID`
+    5. Please note, when enterring the Value for `AZURE_CREDENTIALS`, the first line will be `{` and the last line will be `}`.
-    5. Please note, when enterring the Value, do not enclose it in double-quotes.
+    6. For all of the other Secrets, when enterring the Value, do not enclose it in double-quotes.
-    6. For the Value, **copy the appropriate value** and paste it here.
+    7. For the Value, **copy the appropriate value** and paste it here.
-    7. Click **`Add secret`**.
+    8. Click **`Add secret`**.
-    8. Repeat for all of the aforementioned secrets.
+    9. Repeat for all of the aforementioned secrets.

-    From there, your GitHub Actions workflow will be able to access the appropriate variable via the following method:
+    From there, your GitHub Actions workflow will be able to access the appropriate variable via the following example method:

     ```yaml
     env: